 • With climate change and increasing wildfire risk, the number of homeowners insured by California’s FAIR Plan is expected to grow, which could financially pressure the plan.

-• While a further constrained housing insurance market is a credit negative, we have a favorable view of the rated California municipal market.
+• While a further constrained housing insurance market is a credit negative, we have a favorable view of the rated California municipal bond market.

 It is reasonable for investors to be following developments of Fair Access to Insurance Requirements Plans (FAIR Plans) and the voluntary insurance market, with the backdrop of rising physical climate risks.
 FAIR Plans and plans like them1 are state-mandated property insurance plans—typically plans of last resort—to provide coverage to individuals and businesses unable to obtain insurance in the private market.
 This issue fits into a broader discussion of potential implications for state and local municipal bonds, as governments and the property and casualty insurance industry2 manage changes stemming from climate stress.